huggingface/blog/inference-pro.md

 print(prompt.replace("<FILL_ME>", infilled))
 ```

-In this example, we set return_full_text to False so the model only returns the infilled portion, and not the prompt we provided.
+In this example, we set return_full_text to False, so the model only returns the infilled portion and not the prompt we provided.
 We then replace the special string <FILL_ME> with the model output.
 For more details on how this task works, please take a look at https://huggingface.co/blog/codellama#code-completion

 ### Stable Diffusion XL

 SDXL is also available for PRO users.
 The response returned by the endpoint consists of a byte stream representing the generated image.
-If you use the `InferenceClient` API it will be automatically decoded to a `PIL` image for you:
+If you use the `InferenceClient`, it will automatically decode to a `PIL` image for you:

 ```Python
 sdxl = InferenceClient(model="stabilityai/stable-diffusion-xl-base-1.0", token=YOUR_TOKEN)